vBartelsHsKe/test/images/electronics/readme.md

-# Books
+# Electronics

-All results for category books.
+All results for category electronics.

 We are missing some plots here because this dataset was especially large which caused us some problems.

 ##  Table of contents